fahad7200/CLTS/README.md

 # CLTS
-A Web App for corporate limited Technical Services company. it will be providing the users to interact with the company officials regarding the services they acquire.
+A Web App for corporate Link Technical Services company. it will be providing the users to interact with the company officials regarding the services they acquire.